 The Criminal Cases section of the Courts’ website includes additional information specific to the handling of criminal trials and sentencing.
 For example, at present:

 - “Jury selection and criminal jury trials will resume incrementally on or after September 21, 2020.”

 - “Cases for indictable offenses are ‘tolled’ from April 27 through September 20.
 This means that time period also does not count toward the overall time it takes to resolve that case.”

 - “Judges might decide to put off a sentencing hearing because of COVID-19.
 Judges also might delay the start of a jail or prison sentence as a result of the COVID-19 crisis.
 Also, the victim will be given the chance to respond to the proposed delay.”

 Since New Jersey’s Criminal Courts are Operating at Limited Capacity, Does This Mean My Case Could Be Dismissed?

 If you were charged with a crime prior to the pandemic, or if you have been arrested for a crime during the COVID-19 crisis, what do the current circumstances mean for your case?

 Currently, criminal cases in New Jersey are not being dismissed due to the novel coronavirus pandemic.
 While your trial may be delayed, you will still have a trial eventually.
 As New Jersey’s Superior Court was closed for an extended period of time and is taking a phased approach to reopening, the delay in your case could be substantial.

-Request a Free Initial Consultation with Bergen County Criminal Defense Attorney Scott Gorman
+Request a Free Initial Consultation with Essex County Criminal Defense Attorney Scott Gorman

 Do you have questions about the status of your criminal case in New Jersey as a result of the COVID-19 pandemic?
 If so, we encourage you to get in touch.
 To speak with defense attorney Scott Gorman in confidence, call 201-489-9199 or request a free consultation online today.